Gheorghe Dungu: Club career

 Dungu was born on 5 April 1929 in Bucharest, Romania, and when he was six years old his family moved to Făgăraș.
 He started playing football at Explosivi Făgăraș, first as a forward.
 At the age of 15 or 16 in a match against Metrom Brașov, the team's goalkeeper got injured and he replaced him, saving a penalty in the game, coach Andrei Sepci deciding to definitely keep him in the goalkeeper position from then on.
 In 1947, Dungu went to play for CFR Făgăraș, where he was noticed by Rapid București's player Remus Ghiurițan who recommended him to the team's officials.
 He went on a trial at Rapid and after playing three matches in which he kept a clean sheet, coach Petre Steinbach decided to keep him at the team.
 Dungu made his Divizia A debut for The Railwaymen on 4 March 1949 in a 3–0 victory against Metalul Reșița.
-He stayed with the club until the end of his career in 1963, having a total of 170 Divizia A appearances, being described as "one of the most appreciated goalkeepers" of Rapid.
+He stayed with the club until the end of his career in 1963, totaling 170 Divizia A appearances, and was described as "one of the most appreciated goalkeepers" of Rapid.
 The highlights of his career were winning the 1957 Cupa Primăverii and two runner-up positions in the 1948–49 and 1950 Divizia A seasons.
 He also helped Rapid reach two Cupa României finals in 1961 and 1962 under coach Ion Mihăilescu which were lost to Arieșul Turda and Steaua București, respectively.